 The bedroom offered a lot of space, dual nightstands, another large television, and a desk suitable for two laptops or more.
 I had just two minor complaints about the bedroom.
 The first was that there were no international plugs in the room, though there was one in the living room.
 The second complaint was a lack of windows when wrap-around, floor-to-ceiling would have been a nice touch.

 The hotel lobby is on the 41st floor, an express elevator takes guests from a ground floor entrance.
 The entire hotel was exquisite and it was clear that it was nearly brand new, opened just 16 months ago, November 2018.

 Breakfast was included (Globalist status with Hyatt) and it seemed the same for every guest in the hotel, though I couldn’t say for sure that it is a standard amenity.
-Breakfast is held in Entier, a French restaurant on the 41st floor and I was able to try both the “international” and “Asian” options.
+Breakfast is served in Entier, a French restaurant on the 41st floor and I was able to try both the “international” and “Asian” options.

 A buffet spread was offered for pastries, fruits, cereals and other accouterments for any diner.

 I also bought dinner and room service from the first-floor restaurant associated with the hotel, Botanica + Co.
 The prices were what should be expected for a Western hotel in Asia, about $8-12/entreé.

 The food was excellent.
 I tried Thai, Malaysian, Italian and American French items at Botanica.
 By far, the best was, of course, food from the region, but it’s worth noting that the executive chef sources all ingredients locally, even those for western foods.

 Another dish not to miss is Nasi Lemak, a Malaysian tradition.
 I wasn’t able to try the hotel’s sushi restaurant helmed by Japanese Chef Masashi Horiuchi, nor the rooftop bar.
 There simply wasn’t enough time.